iremkapucuoglu/p4b-website/content/en/posts/2022-09-08-use-case-cycling-concept.md

 ---
-author : "reynartz"
-categories : ["use cases"]
-date : 2022-09-08T06:00:00Z
+author: reynartz
+categories:
+- use cases
+date: 2022-09-08T06:00:00.000+00:00
+description: GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
+In this blog post, we provide a closer look at the use of GOAT in cycling concepts.
+image: "/images/fahrradkonzepteblogbanner.webp"
-description : "GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
-In this blog post, we provide a closer look at the use of GOAT in cycling concepts." draft : false image : "/images/fahrradkonzepteblogbanner.webp" summary : "GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
-In this blog post, we provide a closer look at the use of GOAT in cycling concepts." thumbnail : "/images/fahrradkonzepteblogthumbnail.webp" title : "GOAT Use Cases: planning tool in bike traffic concepts" translationKey : "use-case-cycling-concept"
+summary: GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
+In this blog post, we provide a closer look at the use of GOAT in cycling concepts.
+thumbnail: "/images/fahrradkonzepteblogthumbnail.webp"
+title: 'GOAT Use Cases: planning tool in bike traffic concepts'
+translationKey: use-case-cycling-concept

 ---
 ## What is a cycling concept?

 A bicycle traffic concept can help to reduce current problems of bicycle traffic such as high accident rates.
 The focus can either be on the establishment of a new bicycle route network or on the expansion and optimization of existing routes.